wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Product ads 📝
 Example input:
->Product name: "Smart Thermostat"
+>Product name: "Chewable Tablet Luban Susu Kambing Bioshifax"
-Input: "Introduce a new, high-tech thermostat that allows for remote control and scheduling through a smartphone app.
-It also has built-in energy-saving features and can learn a user's preferred temperature settings over time."
+Input: Luban Susu Kambing goat milk chewable tablet has been shown to increase intelligence and make people happier.
+It contains the benefits of niacin, vitamin E, magnesium, and calcium.
+It also contains cholecalciferol and folate."

 ## Product descriptions in E-commerce 🥀
 Input: